 - a.
-Support action for transportation funding Urge our legislators to take decisive action to find a long-term solution to California's transportation funding crisis, including sustainable funding sources for local roads and related infrastructure. - b.
+Support action for transportation funding Support the multiple transportation funding sources that provide for improved transportation systems and multimodal networks, including SB 1 as enacted and delivery of projects that rehabilitate and improve local roads and related infrastructure. - b.
 Support State highway access Mono County supports budget policy and legislation to fund rehabilitation of the Bodie Road (Highway 270) that provides access to Bodie State Park and to facilitate early Sierra Pass openings (including Highways 120 and 108). - c.
 Support complete streets and walkable community principles Mono County is a strong supporter and advocate of the complete streets and walkable community principles in the 2040 California Transportation Plan.
 This focus is a transportation paradigm and culture shift that will impact projects from initiation to completion and maintenance.
 Recently, local jurisdictions have been increasingly tasked with the funding and maintenance of complete street features on state facilities such as state highways.
 These responsibilities lie with the state, and a corresponding shift in the functioning and funding of Caltrans is needed to ensure success. - d.
+Support continued rural broadband deployment and telecommunications improvements through local, State, and Federal policy advocacy, infrastructure projects, and grant programs - Having appropriate policy at the local, State, and Federal levels is imperative to ensure adequate communications connectivity - which is a critical part of public safety and economic development.
+Because Mono County has dedicated resources to improve access to high-quality broadband in our communities and as a result of the completion of the Digital 395 project, roughly 90% of our households have access to Gigabit internet.
+Unfortunately, several Mono County communities and residents still face barriers to connectivity as there is inadequate infrastructure to support basic Plain Old Telephone Service (POTS) telephone service, let-alone high-speed Internet.
+In order to improve the landscape, the County should advocate for:

-Support broadband deployment through the funding of infrastructure projects and grant programs - Mono County is a rural California county in which some of our communities and constituents still lack access to high-speed Internet.
-Although the Digital 395 Project improved the region, Mono County communities and residents still face barriers to connectivity.
-Having access to state funds is critical as infrastructure projects in much of the area are typically cost prohibitive and do not yield a significant enough return based on the small population. - i.
-Support legislation that provides funding for infrastructure projects and adoption/education efforts. - ii.
-Advocate for programs and efforts that move to improve the accuracy of metrics used to represent the current state of broadband in Mono County.
-Maintain an internal set of metrics based on best available information and knowledge. - iii.
-Advocate for continued representation through the California Advanced Services Fund and other agencies, as appropriate.
+- i.
+Policies, regulations, and enforcement around providers delivering basic POTS services to all locations desiring this service; - ii.
+Appropriate and effective definitions of 'broadband' which recognize the importance of technology and dependence on the internet for public safety and economic development; - iii.
+Legislation and associated programs that provide funding for broadband infrastructure projects and adoption/education efforts; - iv.
+Programs and efforts that move to improve the accuracy of metrics used to represent the current state of broadband in Mono County.